At My Twins’ Grave, a Little Boy Said He Knew Them — and shattered the lie I had buried with them

 He nodded.
 “She sits by the windows.”

-“The class did a project last week,” she said softly.
+“The class did a project last week,” she said.
 “People who live in your heart.
-Kids brought photos of grandparents, pets, a few siblings… one little girl brought a picture of two girls and said they were her sisters in heaven.”
+Some kids brought grandparents, some pets, some siblings.
+One little girl brought a photo of two girls and said they were her sisters in heaven.”
 She paused.
 “I’m sure there’s an explanation.”

 There was.